 The aim of the LOPSTR series is to stimulate and promote international research and collaboration on logic-based program development.
 LOPSTR is open to contributions in logic-based program development in any language paradigm.
 LOPSTR has a reputation for being a lively, friendly forum for presenting and discussing work in progress.
 Formal proceedings are produced only after the symposium so that authors can incorporate this feedback in the published papers.

-The 31st International Symposium on Logic-based Program Synthesis and Transformation (LOPSTR 2021) will be held at the Tallinn, Estonia.
+The 31st International Symposium on Logic-based Program Synthesis and Transformation (LOPSTR 2021) will be held as a hybrid (blended) meeting, both in-person (at the Teachers' House in Tallinn, Estonia) and virtual.
 Previous symposia were held in Bologna (as a virtual meeting), Porto, Frankfurt am Main, Namur, Edinburgh, Siena, Canterbury, Madrid, Leuven, Odense, Hagenberg, Coimbra, Valencia, Lyngby, Venice, London, Verona, Uppsala, Madrid, Paphos, London, Venice, Manchester, Leuven, Stockholm, Arnhem, Pisa, Louvain-la-Neuve and Manchester (you might have a look at the contents of past LOPSTR symposia at DBLP).

 Topics of interest cover all aspects of logic-based program development, all stages of the software life cycle, and issues of both programming-in-the-small and programming-in-the-large, including, but not limited to:

 Both full papers and extended abstracts describing foundations and applications in these areas are welcome.
 Survey papers that present some aspects of the above topics from a new perspective and papers that describe experience with industrial applications are also welcome.